Floer homology and non-fibered knot detection: Introduction

 It will be helpful to consider the following slightly different perspective.
 Let in which we identify each circle with the corresponding $\partial D^2 \times \{t\}$.
 Then $M_F$ has two toroidal boundary components, and can be viewed as the 3-manifold obtained from $S^3_0(K)$ by removing a neighborhood of the capped off Seifert surface.
 This manifold contains a distinguished arc whose complement recovers $S^3(F)$, where the suture $s(\gamma)$ is identified with a meridian of $\alpha$.

 Work of Juh\'asz \cite{juhasz-decomposition} tells us that the sutured Floer homology of $S^3(F)$ has dimension This dimension is sufficiently small that another theorem of Juh\'asz \cite{juhasz-polytope} guarantees the existence of an essential product annulus $A$ inside of $S^3(F)$.
-This allows us to identify $M_F$ as the complement of a 2-component cable link, in which $A$ is the cabling annulus.
+Because $F$ has genus $1$ we can guarantee that the components of $\partial A$ are homologically essential in their respective copies of $F$, or equivalently in the tori of $\partial M_F$, so by Dehn filling along curves dual to $\partial A$ we can identify $M_F$ as the complement of a 2-component cable link, in which $A$ is the cabling annulus.

 A similar argument shows that the manifold obtained by decomposing $S^3(F)$ along $A$ also contains an essential product annulus $B$, since such decompositions preserve the dimension of sutured Floer homology.
 We prove that $B$ separates $S^3(F)\setminus A$ into two pieces, and argue based on the dimensions of the sutured Floer homologies of these pieces that the component containing $\gamma$ must be a product sutured manifold.
 We then use this to show that the arc $\alpha$ in $M_F$ can be isotoped into the cabling annulus $A$.